t-makaro/animatplot/docs/source/api.rst

 Advanced Blocks
 ~~~~~~~~~~~~~~~

 These blocks are for more advanced use.
-These allow you to write more custom code.
+These allow you to write more custom animations.

 .. autosummary::
     :toctree: _as_gen/